 The tournament is run by the Western Golf Association who had also historically run the BMW Championship’s predecessor the Western Open.

-Since the event became one of the Fedex Cup Play Off events it has rotated around several courses predominantly in the Illinois area including Conway Farms, Crooked Stick and Cog Hill Golf & Country Club, which was the host of the historical Western Open.
+Since the event became one of the Fedex Cup Play Off events it has rotated around several courses predominantly in the Illinois area including Conway Farms, Cog Hill GC, which was the host of the historical Western Open and last years venue Olympia Fields.

 The greens are Bentgrass.